RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execute-Atomic-Tests.md

 #### Execute test on a Remote Windows Machine through a PowerShell Session

 To execute an atomic test on a remote Windows machine, you must first establish a PowerShell Session as follows.
-Ensure the PowerShell remoting is enabled on the remote machine before you start.
+Ensure that PowerShell remoting is enabled on the remote machine before you start.
 See the [Enabled-PSRemoting](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/enable-psremoting?view=powershell-7) commandlet for details.

 ```powershell
 # example session establishment to a computer named 'testcomputer'